CV

 EDUCATION

-2008 – Present Department of Earth Sciences, University of Oxford Studying for a research D.Phil in Palaeobiology.
+2008 – 2012 Department of Earth Sciences, University of Oxford DPhil in Palaeobiology.

 2004 – 2008 Hertford College, University of Oxford MESci in Earth Sciences, first class.